The history of psychedelics in psychotherapy

 How psychedelics work in the brain

-Interestingly, MDMA (a synthetic psychedelic) has unique effects on oxytocin pathways in the brain, promoting feelings of empathy, trust and social bonding between individuals.
+Interestingly, MDMA, a synthetic psychedelic, has a unique effect on oxytocin pathways in the brain, promoting feelings of empathy, trust, and social bonding between individuals.
 This is being explored as a therapy for traumatic bonding experiences such as those seen in combat or sexual trauma survivors.

 Finally, a therapy that’s not afraid to tell you to ‘just chill out, man‘.